-Toluca Lake — South of Riverside Drive and north of the golf course
+15. Toluca Lake — South of Riverside Drive and north of the golf course

-As the turrets of Hogwarts silhouette against the evening sky, Toluca Lake is a fantastic place to stroll and take in the amazing decorations.
-The neighborhood that is South of Riverside, and between the lake and Ledge Ave. is a great place to stroll and take in the sights.
+As the turrets of Hogwarts silhouette against the evening sky, Toluca Lake is a fantastic place to amble and take in the amazing decorations.
+The neighborhood that is South of Riverside, and between the lake and Ledge Ave. is a great place to stroll and see the sights.
 The old Bob Hope estate on Moorpark was Halloween central for decades (parents who grew up locally tell stories of getting full-sized candy from the Hopes), and now that street is a perfect place to begin your sightseeing adventure.

-Burbank — California Street, N. Clybourn Ave., and N. Valley Street are all good starting points
+16. Burbank — California Street, N. Clybourn Ave., and N. Valley Street are all good starting points

 Burbank just might be Halloween central in Los Angeles.
 With so many studios located here, this has long been the home of the people who make the magic happen behind the cameras.
 And during the Halloween season, they tend to bring that magic home and set it up on their lawns.
 Cruise around in your car, and when you see a great neighborhood, park and explore on foot.

-The Witch's House was built in the 1920's as a movie set and needs no decorations.
+The Witch's House was built in the 1920s as a movie set and needs no decorations.
 Photo by Ricardo Herrera

-It’s not that this house is decorated for Halloween--the house itself is kind of a Halloween decoration!
+It’s not that this house is decorated for Halloween—the house itself is kind of a Halloween decoration!
 The house was built in the 1920s as a movie set, for films that include Hansel and Gretel.
 So this truly was built to look like a dilapidated Witch House.
 It’s Halloween and Los Angeles history rolled into one, and it’s a great place to see something naturally spooky.

 The Holiday House is a treat for little kids with loads of atmosphere, but no scares.
 Photo courtesy of the Holiday House